silvercrypto888/platinum_ecosystem/README.md

 X1 is an SVM (Solana Virtual Machine) compatible blockchain, which means that devs can use the Solana CLI to build on X1.
 To get started with the CLI:

 1. [Install the Solana CLI](https://docs.solanalabs.com/cli/install) using instructions for your OS.
 2. Verify installation: Start Command Prompt (or Linux bash) and type `solana --version`.
+(If this is not recognized even after you installed the Solana CLI, you may need to configure your PATH to add its installation folder.)
 3. Set RPC for X1: `solana config set --url https://rpc.mainnet.x1.xyz`
 4. Generate a keypair: `solana-keygen new`.
 You can record the secret phrase.
 Do not _ever_ share your secret phrase _or_ keypair with others.